 Then, each child is able to decide: Do I stay stuck in what I learned growing up?
 Or, do I fight to conquer all the obstacles that keep me from dealing with the world in a healthy way?

-How to Break Generational Patterns
+3. Introspection Is Key To Learning How to Break Generational Patterns:

-To break generational curses you have to be aware of unhealthy tendencies in your life and families’ life.
+To break generational patterns you have to be aware of unhealthy tendencies in your life and families’ life.
 Looking within yourself and paying attention to your emotions and behaviors – internal reflection and introspection – are key.
 Then, when you SEE the problem you can FIX the problem.